Fashion Nova

 Fashion Nova is an American fast fashion retail company.

-The company primarily operates online, but it also has five brick-and-mortar locations.
-Fashion Nova is known to use social media marketing, particularly on Instagram.
-Models, celebrities, and other customers receive payments or free clothing in exchange for generating publicity about the company.
+It primarily operates online, but it also has five brick and mortar locations.
+Fashion Nova is known to use affiliate marketing, particularly on Instagram.
+Models, celebrities, and other customers receive payments or free clothing in exchange for generating publicity related to the company.

 History

-Fashion Nova was founded in 2006 by its CEO Richard Saghian, who started his career in the retail industry by working at his father's clothing boutique located in Los Angeles.
-Fashion Nova opened its first location in Panorama City, Los Angeles inside the Panorama Mall, selling inexpensive club-wear attire.
+Fashion Nova was founded in 2006 by its CEO, Richard Saghian, who started his career in the retail industry by working at his father's clothing boutique located in Los Angeles.
+Fashion Nova opened its first location inside the Panorama Mall in Panorama City, a neighborhood of Los Angeles, selling inexpensive clubwear attire.
 In 2013, Saghian launched the e-commerce website for Fashion Nova.

 In 2016, Fashion Nova launched the Curve Collection.
 In 2018, the company expanded to menswear with the release of their Fashion Nova Men's line.

-In December 2019, the United States Department of Labor launched an investigation and found that some Fashion Nova suppliers or subcontractors hired workers who were paid as little as $2.77 an hour and that the suppliers owed $3.8 million in back wages to hundreds of workers.

-In 2020, Fashion Nova pledged to donate $1 million to a number of social justice organizations, including Black Lives Matter, Know Your Rights Camp, and the NAACP Legal Defense and Education Fund.
+In July 2018, Quartz, citing data from the analytics firm InfluencerDB, reported that Fashion Nova was the most-mentioned fashion brand on Instagram in the first half of that year.
 In August 2020, Fashion Nova announced reforms to its contracting practices in support of California's proposed bill, SB 1399, that includes a mandate that its contractors and subcontractors agree to random independent audits and that their workers are paid the applicable minimum wage, which in Los Angeles is scheduled to rise to $15 an hour for employers of all size in 2021.
 Fashion Nova also established a toll-free hotline for workers to report abuses as well as a system of penalties for those who violate its reform efforts.

-Fashion Nova launched Maven Beauty, an affordable beauty brand, in October 2020.
+In October 2020, Fashion Nova launched Maven Beauty, an affordable beauty brand.

-Founder Richard Saghian rarely speaks with reporters but is known to collect real estate, including homes previously owned by Avicii and Netflix executive Ted Sarandos.
+Founder Richard Saghian rarely speaks with reporters but is known to collect real estate, including The One, a mansion in Los Angeles.
+He has homes previously owned by Avicii and Netflix executive Ted Sarandos.
 He is not married and has no children.